miller-william/recipe-bot/README.md

 # Recipe Bot

 > [!WARNING]
-> Not currently deployed.
-(Was deployed on vercel.app)
+> Backend not currently deployed.
+(Was deployed on Heroku.com)

 Sometimes, I struggle to decide what to have for dinner.